21-year-old Christian Jofre was reportedly injured in a North Westover Boulevard motorcycle accident in Albany Sunday evening, September 21, 2014.

 Our Legal Take

-We pray for the swift recovery of all those involved in the Lawrenceville Winder Highway Accident.
-The Murray Law Firm works tirelessly to protect victims of distracted and impaired drivers and we offer our legal expertise, if needed.
-Anyone seeking further information is encouraged to contact us at 229.389.4900.
+The Murray Law Firm works tirelessly to protect victims of negligent and distracted drivers and we offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 229.389.4900.
 Consultations are free and confidential.